-There are three things that you can do to help prevent opioid drug abuse and addiction:
+Three things you can do to help prevent opioid drug use and addiction:

 1. Proactively educate your family on the dangers of drugs and opioids.

 Prevention starts early and is proactive.
 Parents who spend time with their children and take time to connect as a family are more likely to notice changes in behavior earlier to help intervene and address potential substance use issues.
 Adolescents and teens are a particularly vulnerable group because the earlier an individual starts smoking, drinking or using other drugs, the greater the likelihood of developing an addiction.
 Studies show that 9 in 10 people with substance problems started using by age 18.

 Following are resources to help you talk to you family:

 - Growing up Drug-Free: A Parent’s Guide to Prevention

 - Pamphlet “Drugs: Shatter the Myths” educates young adults on how addiction starts and the consequences of addiction

 - Signs of Drug Use in Adolescents and Teens

 2. Ensure proper usage of prescription opioids under the guidance of a physician.

 - Learn about the dangers of opioid prescriptions and how over-prescription has led to the opioid epidemic.
 If you are prescribed opioids for chronic pain, consider other ways that you might be able to manage pain without prescription opioids.